Following the traces of the Walser buildings in Davos

 Glaris

-Glaris (1,457 m.a.s.l) is a typical Walser village in which the farmhouses are spaced far apart from each other.
-Be sure to plan in a visit to the church of St. Nikolaus built in 1350, which was constructed shortly after the Walser people first settled here.
-During the last renovation in 1998, the outline of a saint appeared on the eastern outside wall, which is thought to have been St. Christopher, the saint of hikers and travellers.
+Glaris (1,457 m above sea level) is a typical Walser settlement with widely spaced farmhouses.
+Especially worth seeing is the St. Nicholas Church, built around 1350, shortly after the Walser settlement.
+During the last renovation in 1998, the outline of a saint appeared on the eastern outer wall.
+It is presumably St. Christopher, the patron saint of hikers and travelers.

 Spina

-From this sunny spot there is a fabulous view over the surrounding landscape.
-The typical original styles of Walser houses have been changed repeatedly over the centuries, for obvious reasons, and have been adapted to today's housing needs.
-One of the most recently renovated houses in Spina is the «Obere Huus» (Upper House) built in 1533 by Tomas Wolf at the very end of the road.
+From this sunny little place, you have a wonderful view of the surrounding landscape.
+The original typical Walser houses have been repeatedly modified over the centuries to meet today’s living needs.
+One of the most recently remodeled houses in Spina is the "Obere Huus" built in 1533 by Thomas Wolf at the end of the driving road.

 Monstein

--Unlike Engadine houses, where the house and stable were under the same roof, Walser houses are separate from the stable, although generally the stable can be reached through a covered access.
+- Unlike Engadine houses, where house and stable are united under the same roof, Walser houses are separated from the stable.

--You will be able to recognise other Walser houses in Clavadel, in the Sertig Valley and in the Dischma Valley.
+- It will be possible without much difficulty to also recognize further Walser houses in Clavadel, the Sertig valley, and the Dischma valley.

 See also